pac4j/play-pac4j/README.md

     object Application extends ScalaController {

 All the clients you want to support must be registered when the application starts.
 You can do this by defining an eager loaded bean.

+*In Java:*

+First define an interface:

+    package security;

+    public interface SecurityConfig {
+    }

+Then create an implementing class:

+    package security.dummy;

+    @Singleton
+    public class DummyBasicAuthSecurityConfig implements SecurityConfig {

+        @Inject
+        public DummyBasicAuthSecurityConfig(Configuration configuration) {
+            BasicAuthClient basicAuthClient = new BasicAuthClient(new SimpleTestUsernamePasswordAuthenticator(), new UsernameProfileCreator());
+            basicAuthClient.setName("BasicAuthClient");
+            String baseUrl = configuration.getString("baseUrl");

+            Clients clients = new Clients(baseUrl + "/callback", basicAuthClient);
+            Config.setClients(clients);
+        }
+    }

+The */callback* url is the callback url where the providers (Facebook, Twitter, CAS...) redirects the user after successfull authentication (with the appropriate credentials).

+Then create a security module:

+    package modules;

+    public class SecurityModule extends AbstractModule {

+        @Override
+        protected void configure() {
+            bind(SecurityConfig.class).to(DummyBasicAuthSecurityConfig.class).asEagerSingleton();
+        }
+    }

+*In Scala:*

 First define the trait:

     package security